Oops, Wait: Discourse Tokens Matter in Reasoning Model: ``Wait'' in Reasoning Trajectories

-\textbf{Answer probability increase after ``wait''.} We measure the amount of answer probability increase after every \rethink tokens to evaluate the success ratio of rethinking.
-We report the maximum probability increases within a 384-token window after the ``wait'' token. \cref{fig:wait_increase} shows the difference in answer probability increase distributions between R1-32B and s1.1-32B models.
-In case of s1.1-32B, the answer probability increases are concentrated in the low increase region compared to R1-32B.
-A few \rethink make the probability jump close to 100\%, but only in a small portion 1.6\%.
-Otherwise, R1-32B has a separate increase pattern.
-While it has a lower percentage (around 0\%) of small probability increases than s1.1-32B, it demonstrates a strong high probability increase (> 80\%). \cref{fig:stats_success} reports the ratio of probability increase exceeds 80\% after applying question-level normalization.
-R1-32B \rethink is about four times more likely to make a probability jump (increase > 0.8) compared to s1.1-32B.
+\textbf{R1-32B: fewer ``wait'' but reliable probability gains; s1.1-32B: many ``wait'' with low-probability exploration.} \cref{fig:wait_increase} shows the difference in answer probability increase distributions between R1-32B and s1.1-32B models.
+We report the maximum probability increases within a 384-token window after the ``wait'' token.
+For s1.1-32B, the answer probability increases are concentrated in the low-increase region (\ie $<$ 40\%) compared to R1-32B.
+A few \rethink make the probability jump close to 100\% (at the rightmost bin), but only in a small portion, 1.6\%.
+Otherwise, R1-32B has a separate increase pattern: while it exhibits a reduced distribution in the low-increase region (\ie $<$ 40\%), it demonstrates a stronger increase at higher probabilities ($>$80\%). \cref{fig:stats_success} reports the ratio of probability increase exceeds 80\% after applying question-level normalization.
+R1-32B \rethink is about four times more likely to make a probability jump compared to s1.1-32B.
 Overall, these analyses indicate that ``wait'' tokens in R1-32B have superior effects compared with those in s1.1-32B.